How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Introduction

+\forceindent The main planning kit is available online\footnote{\url{https://hackathon-planning-kit.org/}} while this report is meant as a downloadable and citable reference.
+We would thus like to encourage the reader to consult and use the online version since we will continue updating it in the future.

-The remainder of this report is structured as follows.
-We will first provide example timelines for two specific types of hackathons before elaborating on the 12 aforementioned decision.
-The example timelines are mainly aimed for first-time organizers.
-They walk the reader through the different decision points and show examples for how and why they could decide for one or the other option.
-Afterwards we will present the 12 decisions in detail before providing a short overview of ongoing and future work.
+\forceindent The remainder of this report is structured as follows.
+We will first provide example timelines for four specific types of hackathons before elaborating on the 12 aforementioned decisions.
+The example timelines are mainly aimed at first-time organizers.
+They walk the reader through the different decision points and show examples of how and why they could decide on one or the other option.
+Afterward, we will present the 12 decisions in detail.

-We would like to encourage everyone that uses this planning kit or that has experience organizing, supporting or researching hackathons to provide feedback or suggestions on how to improve the planning kit.
-Please feel free to contact us\footnote{contact-info@hackathon-planning-kit.org} or directly propose changes on \GH\footnote{https://github.com/herbsleb-group/herbsleb-group.github.io}.
+\forceindent We would also like to encourage everyone who uses this planning kit or who has experience organizing, supporting, or researching hackathons to provide feedback or suggestions on how to improve the planning kit.
+Please feel free to contact us\footnote{hackathon.planning.kit@gmail.com} or directly propose changes on \GH\footnote{\url{https://github.com/herbsleb-group/herbsleb-group.github.io}}.